Re: Amendment to the School’s Admission Policy

 Our School has a large PE hall, which can cater for a range of sporting activities.
 The hall is also used for Christmas concerts, events and school activities that involve the entire school population.
 There is also a large playground, which provides ample space for children to play and engage in playground games.
 The playground is separated into class groupings for safety.

 Digital literacy is promoted in the school.
-Pupils have access to ipads, Chromebooks and Lego Spike kits with which they engage in cooperative activities, coding skills and suitable educational games and activities.
+Pupils have access to iPads, Chromebooks and Lego Spike kits with which they engage in cooperative activities, coding skills and suitable educational games and activities.
 These digital skills will be invaluable to our pupils as they grow up in a digital world.

 We also have an extensive library with a huge collection of both fiction and non-fiction titles to suit all interests.
 Pupils are brought to the library on a regular basis, as well as having access to a range of reading materials within their classrooms.